chenoly/MSM/README.md

 # Introduction
 1. This is the official implementation of the paper titled *"Mixed-Bit Sampling Watermarking: Unifying Stochastic Anti-Counterfeiting and Authentication in Copy Sensitive Graphical Codes."*
-2. The work is based on our preliminary research, and more details can be found at [GitHub Repository](https://github.com/chenoly/MSG).
+2. The work is based on our preliminary research [MSG](https://ieeexplore.ieee.org/document/10376267), and more details of the preliminary work can be found at [GitHub Repository](https://github.com/chenoly/MSG).
 3. The dataset used in this work is publicly available at [Kaggle](https://www.kaggle.com/datasets/chenoly/msw-dataset).

 ## Overview